 As you walk towards the willow tunnel you will pass more animals.
 The kids were having a great time running backwards and forwards in the tunnel.

-Moving on from here there’s more paddocks with animals in, which you can also feed if you have purchased food.
+Moving on from here there are more paddocks with animals in, which you can also feed if you have purchased food.

 We had to get back into Stratford-Upon-Avon for afternoon tea so we only spent half a day at the farm.
 We honestly could have spent a lot longer.
 The farm itself is relatively large but if you include the two houses and the different activities that are on during the day you could certainly spend a full day out here.
 I would highly recommend a visit to Mary Arden’s Farm.
 It was totally not what we were expecting.